NumEconCopenhagen/projects-2019-abs/modelproject/README.md

-# Modelproject
+# Model Project

-Our project is titled **Cournot Competition with and without Collusion** and is about finding the Cournot Nash-Equilibrium in a situation with two symmetric firms.
-We look at two different scenarios the case where the two firms do not collude, and the case where they do.
-Furthermore, we look into whether a collusion will sustain, and argue that it will not, due to the infamous prisoners dilemma.
+This project is about **Cournot competition with and without collusion**.
+First, we find the Cournot-Nash Equilibrium in a situation with two symmetric firms and no collusion, and afterwards we look at the scenario where the firms collude.

+Furthermore, we look into whether collusion will sustain, and argue that it will not, due to prisoner's dilemma.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).